johnyob/omniml/tex/popl26-author-response-draft.md

 > The obvious way to restore completeness is is to tighten up the specification, so that it rejects both (a) bad programs and (b) programs that the inference algorithm cannot type.
 The trouble is that the cure is worse than the disease: the specification becomes as complicated and hard to understand as the algorithm.
 > For one such attempt the reader is encouraged to read our earlier version of the OutsideIn(X) algorithm, which had a fairly complicated specification, and one that worked only for the special case of GADTs in (Schrijvers et al., 2009), and neglected ambiguity entirely.
 For the general case of arbitrary constraint domains and local constraints, we are not optimistic about this approach.

-We believe that our declarative semantics is of comparable difficulty to the declarative semantics that the OutsideIn(X) authors were looking for and failed to be able to formulate in a general enough way.
+We believe that our declarative semantics is at least of comparable difficulty to the declarative semantics that the OutsideIn(X) authors were looking for and failed to be able to formulate in a general enough way.
 Here is an explanation for our intuition: in the OutsideIn work, each GADT match is type-checked independently with no flow of information from inside to outside, so in particular there is no communication between GADT matches that are not syntactically nested.
 In contrast, our suspended constraints can exchange information, discharging one can disambiguate another and lead to its discharge; our declarative semantics has to support this "causality" between syntactically-separate constraints (without allowing self-justification cycles, which has plagued several of our attempts).

 Simplifying their specification was also a major reason why the JFP removes local let-generalization (end of page 32):

 > In summary, generalisation of local let bindings (without annotations) is a device that is almost never used, and its abolition yields a dramatic simplificationin both the specification and implementation of a typechecker.

-Note that we are not covering the same language features and design issues as the OutsideIn(X) work (we do not consider type families, for example), so we are not claiming to subsume their work, but we claim that the difficulty (the non-straightforwardness) is comparable.
+Note that we are not covering the same language features and design issues as the OutsideIn(X) work (we do not consider type families, for example), so we are not claiming to subsume their work, but we claim that the difficulty (the non-straightforwardness) is at least comparable.

 ## 4. Local comments